unm-campus-histories/spaces/docs/essays/anthropology.md

 Early photographs of the Student Union show a barren campus.
 Across its lifetime, the Student Union/Anthropology building has flaunted a variety of landscaping looks, each gradually more pleasant than the last.

+{% include figure.html class="img-right" width="35%" caption="Albuquerque Progress reports on the 'Students Union' opening, 1937.
+Source: Center for Southwest Research" src="images\anth-student-union-opening.jpg" %}

-{% include figure.html class="img-center" width="70%" caption="Three students leave the Student Union Building.
+{% include figure.html class="img-center" width="60%" caption="Three students leave the Student Union Building.
 A sign in the right window advertises the campus bookstore.
 Soon the campus would outgrow this building, and both the SUB and the bookstore would move.
 Source: Center for Southwest Research" src="images\anth-sub-exterior.jpg" %}

 ## Renovations
 {% include figure.html class="img-right" width="40%" caption="Daily Lobo article from August of 1960 detailing the shift from one Student Union to another, including renovations to the old SUB to better accomodate the Anthropology Department.
 Source: Center for Southwest Research" src="images\lobo-1960.png" %}